I am a quilter, crafter, and spouse who loves sharing tips and tricks to help others make their homes.

 Tips, Tricks, and How To's for Threading Your Sewing Machine

 The thing about threading sewing machines is that every model is a little different.
 Brother sewing machines are a tiny bit different from Kenmores, which are different from vintage sewing machines.
 That's why it's a good idea to read the manual, even if you are a confident sewer.
 If you don't have a manual for your machine, this tutorial should give you a good idea of the basic steps.
 Something as simple as having the spool of thread unwinding in the wrong direction can wreak havoc with your stitches.
 So, let's start with the spool.

 Complete Threading Diagram

-This graphic show the basic steps and correct order for threading almost any sewing machine.
+This graphic shows the basic steps and correct order for threading almost any sewing machine.
 Start on the top, work your way through the vertical channels, hook the thread around the uptake lever and bring the thread through the needle.
 That's it!

 NOTE: The thread guide with the little round mushroom-cap doodad is part of the bobbin threading system, so there's no need to worry about that.
-The only guide you need to catch is the small metal loop located just before the channels and tension plates.
+The only guide you need to catch is the small metal loop just before the channels and tension plates.

 Basic Threading Guide